keremoguz/Image-Processing-pgm-/README.md

 Variable inp_filename: non-empty word <INPUT_FILE>.
 Name of the input image file.
 Always will be a .pgm file.
 Variable operation: non-empty word <COMMAND>.
 Name of the command.
 Possible values: misalign, sort_columns, sort_rows_border, highpass
 Variable out_filename: non-empty word <OUTPUT_FILE>.
 Name of the output image file.
 Always will be a .pgm file.
-(Test cases are provided)
+(Test cases are provided).
 ## PROGRAMMING LANGUAGE
-Python programming language is used used.
+Python programming language is used.